Nikon D750 vs D800E

 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

-- More modern: Reflects 2 years and 7 months of technical progress since the D800 launch.
+- More modern: Reflects 2 years and 7 months of technical progress since the D800E launch.

-Advantages of the Nikon D800E:
+Reasons to prefer the Nikon D800E:

 - More detail: Has more megapixels (36.2 vs 24.2MP), which boosts linear resolution by 22%.